 where $\pi_{\text{min}}=\text{min}_{\mathbf{x\in\Omega}}\pi(\mathbf{x})$, $\Omega$ stands for the state space, $\gamma=1-|\lambda_1|>0$ and $\lambda_1$ represents the second largest eigenvalue of the transition matrix $\mathbf{P}$ in a Markov chain.
 Therefore, a large value of the spectral gap leads to rapid convergence to stationarity \cite{RapidlyMixingRandall}.

-However, the spectrum of the Markov chain is very hard to analyze, especially the state space $\Omega$ tends to be exponentially large, making it difficult to have a compact, mathematical representation for the adjacency matrix.
+However, the spectrum of a Markov chain can be hard to analyze, especially when the state space $\Omega$ becomes exponentially large, making it difficult to have a compact mathematical expression of the adjacency matrix.
 Thanks to the celebrated \emph{coupling technique}, for any Markov chain with finite state space $\Omega$, exponentially fast convergence can be demonstrated if the underlying Markov chain is irreducible and aperiodic with an invariant distribution $\pi$ \cite{mixingtimemarkovchain}.
 Nevertheless, in the case of lattice Gaussian sampling, the countably infinite state space $\mathbf{x}\in \mathbb{Z}^n$ naturally becomes a challenge.
-To this end, we perform the convergence analysis from the beginning --- ergodicity \cite{Meynbook}.
+For this reason, we perform the convergence analysis from the beginning --- ergodicity \cite{Meynbook}.

 \begin{my3} Let $\mathbf{P}$ be an irreducible and aperiodic transition matrix for a Markov chain.
-If the chain is positive recurrent, then it is ergodic, namely, there is a unique probability distribution $\pi$ on $\Omega$ and for all $\mathbf{x}\in\Omega$, \end{my3} \emph{where $P^t(\mathbf{x}; \cdot)$ denotes a row of the transition matrix $\mathbf{P}$ for $t$ Markov moves.}
+If the chain is positive recurrent, then it is ergodic, namely, there is a unique probability distribution $\pi$ on $\Omega$ and for all $\mathbf{x}\in\Omega$,